themodernlife/themodernlife.github.io/_posts/2014-01-02-making-local-hadoop-more-like-emr.md

 If you want to run Hadoop jobs on your laptop but use data stored in S3, you'll need to ensure your credentials are stored in `mapred-site.xml`.
 If you installed Hadoop via Homebrew, just edit `$(brew --prefix hadoop)/libexec/conf/mapred-site.xml`.

-NOTE: I set this up for both the s3n and s3 HDFS filesystem implementations, but since I only ever use the NativeS3FileSystem via s3:// URIs, the *s3* properties don't really matter (becase the S3FileSystem will never be used).
+NOTE: I set this up for both the s3n and s3 HDFS filesystem implementations, but since I only ever use the NativeS3FileSystem via s3:// URIs, the *s3* properties don't really matter (because the S3FileSystem will never be used).

 ```xml
 <property>